 I therefore had every reason to advise my clients that their detention was almost certainly unlawful on the grounds of it being unnecessary, and even if it was necessary, prolonged to a duration which was completely unreasonable.

 There was also no need for the detention to have been carried out in the confined space of police vans parked on the public highway.
-I see no reason why the W family couldn’t simply have been asked to assemble in one room and kept there under supervision while the rest of the house was searched.
-I agreed with the opinion of Mr W, which that the Police had chosen to publicly humiliate him and his son by treating them in the manner that they had.
-There was no reason at all why the search could not have been safely and efficiently carried out with the W family being allowed to remain in the privacy and comfort of one room of their house whilst it was conducted.
+I see no reason why the Watkins family couldn’t simply have been asked to assemble in one room and kept there under supervision while the rest of the house was searched.
+I agreed with the opinion of Mr Watkins, which that the Police had chosen to publicly humiliate him and his son by treating them in the manner that they had.
+There was no reason at all why the search could not have been safely and efficiently carried out with the Watkins family being allowed to remain in the privacy and comfort of one room of their house whilst it was conducted.

-As is so often the case, the Police initially disputed my client’s claims and filed a Defence alleging that they had correctly exercised their power to detain Mr W and JW.
+As is so often the case, the Police initially disputed my client’s claims and filed a Defence alleging that they had correctly exercised their power to detain Mr Watkins and Josh.
 Notwithstanding their denial, I believe that the Police knew full well that the Offices involved had gone too far in imposing such a draconian detention, and indeed shortly prior to trial the Police backed down and agreed to pay my clients damages of £7,250 plus legal costs.